knkumar/insight-submission/README.md

 2. Number of times a product was requested for the first time
 3. Ratio of the two numbers

+## Output Strucutre
+The output file should adhere to the following rules

+1. It is listed in ascending order by department_id
+2. A department_id should be listed only if number_of_orders is greater than 0
+3. percentage should be rounded to the second decimal

 ## Repository structure
 The repository strucutre provides organization of input, output, source and testing directories as shown below.